Which National Parks are close to Atlanta?

 Complete list of the National Parks in Georgia

-There are 11 National Parks in Georgia, plus three National Heritage Areas.
+There are 11 National Parks in the state of Georgia, plus three National Heritage Areas.

 The National Parks in bold text are those that are closest to the Atlanta metro area.
 The links will click through to the corresponding National Park Service web page.